mindspore.mint.nn.PReLU

 Parameters

-• num_parameters (int) – number of w to learn.
-Although it takes an int as input, there is only two legitimate values: 1, or the number of channels at Tensor input.
+• num_parameters (int, optional) – number of w to learn.
+Legitimate values are 1, or the number of channels at tensor input.
 Default: 1 .

 Inputs: